smatechnologies/opcon-docs/docs/Files/UI/Solution-Manager/Library/Logs/List-Log-Files.md

 ### List of collected logs:

-Following are logs that being picked up and are available in the **Application Logs** tab.
+The following logs are available in the **Application Logs** tab.
 This list does not represent all the logs that are available in the application.

 - SAM - The SAM Log includes all processing information relating to Schedule and Job starts, Schedule and Job completions, Event processing, etc. The SAM also writes all configuration information to the log when it starts up or when it regenerates.